 - For BP, as the UE moves, the network sets up a new local PSA.
 The UE gets a new IPv6 prefix (and routing rules) and removal of old prefix.
 A new prefix also means new DNS servers according to RFC 7157 [yy].
 This means that the UE will drop the existing application traffic and need do a new DNS query, since the UE should not use the cached DNS result for the old prefix.

 - For UL-CL, the UE is not aware that local breakout is used for a specific application traffic flow.
 Hence, when the network moves the local PSA, the UE is not aware that change has been made.
-After a move of PSA, when the UE tries to contact the edge application server, the UPF/SMF will respond with an ICMP Destination Unreachable Message (see RFC 792 [xx]) with code "host unreachable".
-This will trigger the UE to do a new DNS request.
-It is assumed that the DNS result that was used to find the application server in the previous PSA either has very low time to live or that the result only contained one IP address.
+After a move of PSA, when the UE tries to contact the edge application server, the UPF/SMF will respond with an ICMP Destination Unreachable Message (see RFC 792 [xx] and RFC 1122 [zz]) with code 3 (Port Unreachable) or 7 (destination host unknown) It is assumed that the DNS result that was used to find the application server in the previous PSA either has very low time to live or that the result only contained one IP address.

+For this to work, it is expected the TTL (if short TTL is used) is followed by the UE for EC applications, and that UE follows the recommendation in RFC 1122 [zz] for hard errors, i.e. the UE is not trying to reach the address which results in ICMP responses (unreachable code 3 or 7).
+If application should continue the only alternative left for the UE is to do a new discovery.

+Editor’s note: It is FFS if both code 3 and 7 can be used, or if only code 3 is the only feasible option.

+.

+Editor’s note: It is FFS for how to re-solve the concern related to ICMP security issues e.g. addressed in S3-201391

 6.X.2 Procedures